Fine-Grained Modeling of Narrative Context: A Coherence Perspective via Retrospective Questions: Study I: Edge Efficacy

 Table~\ref{tab:recap-result} shows the zero-shot evaluation results on the test set of RECIDENT.
-Notably, the interpolation with \graph edges (\texttt{Full}) consistently brings significant improvement upon the baseline (\texttt{BL}), by 4.9 / 2.4 F1 on NDP / GOT respectively with ChatGPT, up to a 21.7\% relative improvement.
-The stronger GPT-4 boosts performance for all methods as expected, and still advancing 3.5 / 4.7 F1 upon \texttt{BL} on NDP / GOT as well.
+Notably, the interpolation with \graph edges (\texttt{Full}) consistently brings improvement upon the baseline (\texttt{BL}), by 4.9 / 2.4 F1 on NDP / GOT respectively with ChatGPT, up to a 21.7\% relative improvement.
+The stronger GPT-4 boosts performance for all methods as expected, and \graph still advances 3.5 / 4.7 F1 upon \texttt{BL} on NDP / GOT as well.

-Moreover, selection solely based on edge relations without disclosing the context (\texttt{Rel}) could obtain comparable or better performance than the baseline, with the only exception of ChatGPT on GOT.
-Overall, Table~\ref{tab:recap-result} demonstrates the effective utility of \graph leveraging its edge efficacy, offering a complementary enhancement.
+Moreover, selection solely based on edge relations (\texttt{Rel}) obtains comparable or better performance than the baseline, with the only exception on GOT with ChatGPT.
+Overall, Table~\ref{tab:recap-result} effectively demonstrates the edge efficacy of \graph that expresses coherence through retrospective questions.